 This phrase is something that I have been repeating to my self constantly for the past month.
 One sin that often rears its ugly head in my life is pride- stupid selfishness.

-Galatians 5:13 “For you were called to freedom, brethren; only do not turn your freedom into an opportunity for the flesh, but through love serve one another.”
+“For you were called to freedom, brethren; only do not turn your freedom into an opportunity for the flesh, but through love serve one another.”
+1

 This verse didn’t describe my life for so long.
 I used my freedom to glorify myself instead of giving the glory to God, who deserves all of it.
 My sin had blinded me from the truth.
 I am nothing without Christ.

 The last chapters of Job are a great reminder of the majesty of our God.
 He is worthy to be glorified and praised.
-(What does praise and glory look like post.)
 We as humans should just simply be thankful that we are alive and healthy.
 One of my favorite verses is Job 38:12 “Have you ever in your life commanded the morning, and caused the dawn to know its place?”
 The obvious answer is no, not ever.
-God causes the sun to come up ever morning and sustains its position.
+God causes the sun to come up every morning and sustains its position.

 Without Him I have nothing and I am nothing.
 He is our sustainer and creator.
 I have repeated this phrase to myself so many times.
 My worth and purpose is in my God, my creator, and my sustainer.
 I pray that I never forget this truth.